Fyrstikkeske/fyrraria/README.md

 26-5/25: added VBO, results:...
 Oh no. nevermind Trick was to not have one shared vao but a new one for every chunk.

 27-5/25: completed the VBO and added textures to it.
 Theres a couple of magic numbers in the vertex shader i have to figure out. last minute addition: Backface culling

+28/5-25: uh, dont really know but for large worlds the height algorythm feels better, BUT its aspect ratio varies with an increase of height now. which the previus did not suffer from. now, i have no idea on how to get the best of both worlds. constant aspect ratio of EXP method and the stability of linear method.
+There is a method out there, i dont know it.